StOnEGiggity/Navigation-paperlist/README.md

 - Grounded language learning in a simulated 3d world, 2017
 - Interactive grounded language acquisition and generalization in a 2d world, 2018
 - Mapping instructions and visual observations to actions with reinforcement learning, 2017
+- Listen, attend, and walk: Neural mapping of navigational instructions to action sequences, 2016